omeka/omeka-s-developer/docs/key_concepts/media_ingesters_renderers.md

 ```

 After installing the module, you'll be able to add an embedded tweet to an item
 by adding a "Tweet" media to an item and entering a URL to a single tweet.
+(Note
+that this fuctionality is generally covered by the built-in "oembed" ingester, so
+you don't actually need a new ingester for this.
+It's a helpful example nonetheless.)